-We use a unique formulation in our bread and pizza products that does not rely on traditional rice flour or gluten free grain-based mixtures.
-Grain-based products require either the use of gums (guar gum or xanthan gum) and/or industrial ingredients like enzyme formulations or chemical leaveners to bind, moisten, and lighten the bread.
+We use unique formulations in our bread and pizza products that do not rely on traditional rice flour or gluten free grain-based mixtures.
+Commercial grain-based products require the use of gums and/or industrial ingredients like enzyme formulations or chemical leaveners to bind, moisten, and lighten the bread.

 Fresh, whole eggs.

 Protein is critical to creating crumb-like bread structure.
 Protein can come either from animal or plant sources.
 Because we are using all natural ingredients and not using grains, we need to add the protein back in.
 The proteins are responsible for creating the great texture of our bread, the crustiness of our baguettes, and for making it light and airy.